Pad-coder/Student-mentor-task/README.md

   "studentIds": ["studentId1", "studentId2"]<br>
 }

-**4. List Available Students**
+4. List Available Students

 Get students who are not yet assigned to any mentor.

-GET /api/student/availableStudents
+**GET /api/student/availableStudents**

-**5. Assign or Change Mentor for a Student**
+5. Assign or Change Mentor for a Student

 Assign a new mentor or change an existing mentor for a particular student.

-POST /api/student/:studentId/assignMentor/:mentorId
+**POST /api/student/:studentId/assignMentor/:mentorId**

-**6. Show All Students for a Mentor**
+6. Show All Students for a Mentor

-GET /api/mentor/:mentorId/getStudents
+**GET /api/mentor/:mentorId/getStudents**

-**7. Show Previously Assigned Mentors for a Student**
+7. Show Previously Assigned Mentors for a Student

-GET /api/student/:studentId/previousMentor
+**GET /api/student/:studentId/previousMentor**